Why Email Encryption is a must have?

 Why Is Email Encryption Important?

-Email encryption plays a crucial role in protecting the privacy and security of digital communication, safeguarding sensitive information from unauthorized access.
+Email encryption plays a critical role in protecting the privacy and security of digital communication, safeguarding sensitive information from unauthorized access.

 Secure Email Communication